Has the CSCI been developed in a scientifically sound manner?

 Yes.
 The CSCI is completely confidential.

 When will we get back the report?

-Your Leadership Team will receive a hard copy and PDF version of the report within two weeks after the survey close-date.
+You will receive a PDF version of the report within two weeks after the survey close-date.

 Do you compare and rate schools with the CSCI?